Awardxz/quizzizV2/README.md

-# Quizizz Cheat ( fixed )
+# quizizzV2.5

 ## New Update #1
-New Branch Created QuizizzV2.
-Uses the same method by using quizit.online api but shows answers on the screen this time :).
+A new branch has been created for QuizizzV2.5.
+This version now uses its own built API from the quizizzSoft project.

-## Why i made it
+## New Update #2
-I made this because i was bored.
+Version quizzizV2.5.

 ## How it works
-Just open console, execute this and it will print the answers out.
+1. Open the console.
-Works by fetching answers from a api by also getting the pin code from a class in the website.
+2. Execute the provided script.
-Then we can easily just catch and bingo.
+3. The script will print the answers by fetching them from the new quizizzSoft API and obtaining the pin code from the class on the website.

-Undetected.
+This method is undetected and works seamlessly.

-### TODO :
+### TODO:
-Maybe in the future i will improvise add highlighting and stuff but for the moment it works.
+Future improvements may include adding highlighting and other features, but for now, it works effectively.